• Skip to primary navigation

 Fried Turnips

 Fried turnips take on a delicious caramelized, earthy flavor when they are pan fried in a skillet.
-A buttery herb sauce is the perfect finish to this healthy low carb side dish.
+A buttery herb sauce is the perfect finish to this crispy and tasty vegetable dish.

 fried turnips on plate with fork.